Quicr/quicr-protocol-spec/introduction.md

 to the relay.

-The Relay keeps an outgoing queue of objects to be sent to the each subscriber and objects are sent in priority order.
-Relays MAY cache some of the information for short period of time and the time cached may depend on the origin.
+The Relay keeps an outgoing queue of objects to be sent to the each subscriber and objects are sent in strict priority order.
+Relays MAY cache some of the information for short period of time and the time cached may depend on the origin and local cache policies.

 (#relay_behavior) covers further details on the Relay functionality.